 *THE HORMEL INSTITUTE IS LOCATED IN AUSTIN, MN, APPROXIMATELY 35 MILES SOUTHWEST OF ROCHESTER, MN, AND APPROXIMATELY 100 MILES SOUTH OF MINNEAPOLIS/ST. PAUL.*

-A Ph.D. in Immunology, Cancer Gene Therapy, Oncolytic Virology or a related field is required along with extensive experience in immunology assays (primary DC and macrophages culture, Flow Cytometry, ELISA, ELISPOT, etc.) and xenograft animal model.
-The candidate must demonstrate effective verbal and written communication skills and be able to work in a team of scientist from different backgrounds.
+A Ph.D. in Immunology, Cancer Gene Therapy, Oncolytic Virology or a related field is required along with extensive experience in immunology assays (primary DC and macrophages culture, Flow Cytometry, ELISA, ELISPOT, etc.) and xenograft animal models.
+The candidate must demonstrate effective verbal and written communication skills and be able to work in a team of scientists from different backgrounds.